ChrisDaBaws/research-modifiability-pattern-experiment/workspace-version1/_exercises/exercise01.md

 1. **Change the credit rating validation logic.** From now on, ratings of 1-4 should be accepted and ratings from 5-6 should be rejected.
 In short, the worst allowed rating should be increased from 3 to 4.
 This `CustomerSrv` change has to be performed in the `updateAndCheckCreditRating()` method of the `webshop.customers.resources.CustomerResource` class.
 2. **Change the product availability validation logic.** From now on, at least 2 copies of the ordered product have to remain in stock after fulfilling the new order for the product to count as `available`.
 In short, the minimal remaining amount should be decreased from 3 to 2.
 This `ProductSrv` change has to be performed in the `checkProductAvailability()` method of the `webshop.products.resources.ProductResource` class.
 3. **Add a new final process step.** After creating a new order and before returning the final response, the `NotificationSrv` should be invoked to send a marketing mail with similar products to the customer via `POST http://localhost:8010/marketing-mails`.
 Use the provided Jersey `restClient` instance for this.
 As request payload, you have to create an instance of `webshop.orders.api.MarketingMailRequest`.
-An example is provided below.
+A code example and a diagram are provided below.

 ```java
 // Invoking the NotificationSrv to send a SIMILAR_PRODUCTS_MAIL for the new order